 As you sit in the main sanctuary, the raised platform in front of the synagogue is called a bimah.
 Located in the middle of the bimah is the Holy Ark containing the Torah (Scroll of the Law), in which is written the Pentateuch or Five Books of Moses.
 Our synagogue has more than one Torah scroll, but it should be noted that all are identical; in content, writing and length, and are always produced by specially-trained scribes.
 The scribe may require a year to write a Torah scroll.
 All writing is taken from an existing scroll, and each word is pronounced aloud by the scribe before copying it.
 There can be no mistakes.
 If an error is made the entire sheet of parchment is set aside and buried.
 There are no punctuation marks and no vowels in the Torah.
 There is no decoration or pictorial art in a Torah scroll.
 Reading from the Torah is the central element around which the Sabbath morning liturgy is built.
-The Torah Service Hebrew is read from right to left, so the reading of the prayer book also moves in that direction.
-This portion of the service centers on the chanting of the text from the Torah and a text from the Prophets (Haftorah).
-The Torah contains the first five books of the Hebrew Bible: Genesis, Exodus, Leviticus, Numbers, and Deuteronomy.
-The Torah describes the origins of the Jewish people and the laws by which we are expected to live.
+Hebrew is read from right to left, so the reading of the prayer book also moves in that direction.

 Each Shabbat and Holy Day the Torah is removed and a designated portion is read.
-After the Torah has been removed from the Ark.
-The congregation always rises out of respect for the word of G-d contained in the Torah.
-The Ark is located on the eastern wall of the synagogue, facing Jerusalem, the site of the ancient Temple.
+The Ark is located on the eastern wall of the synagogue, facing

+Jerusalem, the site of the ancient Temple.
 The Torah scrolls are velvet or satin covered and are adorned with silver ornaments.
 Hanging above the Ark is an ornate lamp called the "Ner Tamid" or Eternal Light.
 It is continually lit to remind us of the constant watchfulness of G-d.